A look at what a dietitian thinks the Netflix documentary The Magic Pill gets wrong about the keto diet. We review the evidence on the ketogenic diet.

 Claim #5: Animal products as a primary source of protein

-Basically the documentary wants you to ditch legumes and other plant based proteins because they’re too high in carbohydrates and instead opt for meat to get your protein fix.
+The documentary wants you to ditch legumes and other plant based proteins because they’re too high in carbohydrates.
+Instead opt for meat to get your protein fix.

 What The Research Says

-Bottom Line: Plant-based protein sources carry a wide range of benefits, so try to enjoy a few Meatless Mondays (and maybe Tuesdays too!) more often.
+Bottom Line: Plant-based protein sources carry a wide range of benefits, so try to enjoy a few Meatless Mondays more often.

 Claim #6: Food is the “magic pill”

 I’m a firm believer of a “food first” philosophy when it comes to our health, but I think this documentary takes it a little too far.
-The documentary largely focuses on diet and specific nutrients as the key to good health and spends very little time acknowledging that lifestyle factors also play an important role in maintaining good health.
+The documentary largely focuses on diet and specific nutrients as the key to good health.
+It spends very little time acknowledging that lifestyle factors also play an important role in maintaining good health.

 What The Research Says